Scanning SFG Spectrometer

 Features and Design

-The Ekspla SFG system is based on a mode-locked Nd:YAG laser with a 29 ps pulse duration, with 30 – 40 mJ pulse energy at 1,064 nm and a 50 Hz repetition rate.
+The Ekspla SFG system is based on a mode-locked Nd:YAG laser with a 29 ps pulse duration, 100 Hz repetition rate.
 The VIS channel of the SFG spectrometer consists of part of a laser output beam, usually with doubled frequency (532 nm) up to 0.5 mJ.
 The main part of the laser radiation goes to an optical parametric generator (OPG) with a difference frequency generation (DFG) extension.
 The IR channel of the spectrometer is pumped by the DFG output beam with energy in the range of ~40 – 200 μJ.
-Infrared light can be tuned in a very broad spectral range from 2.3 up to 10 (optionaly up to 16) μm.
-The bandwidth is 2 or 6 cm-1 (depending on the selected OPG model) and it is one of the main factors of SFG spectrometer spectral resolution.
-The second beam (VIS) is also narrowband at <2 cm-1.
+Infrared light can be tuned in a very broad spectral range from 2.3 up to 16 μm.
+The bandwidth is 4 cm-1 and it is one of the main factors of SFG spectrometer spectral resolution.
+The second beam (VIS) is also narrowband at <2 cm‑1.

 System Components